Sudanese civil war (2023–present): Battle of Khartoum

-Following the first few days of war the SAF brought in reinforcements from the Ethiopian border.
-Although a ceasefire was announced for Eid al-Fitr, fighting continued across the country.
+After a few days, SAF brought in reinforcements from the Ethiopian border.
+Despite a ceasefire announced for Eid al-Fitr, fighting continued across the country.
 Combat was described as particularly intense along the highway from Khartoum to Port Sudan and in the industrial zone of al-Bagair.
 Intercommunal clashes were reported in Blue Nile State and in Geneina.

-By the beginning of May the SAF claimed to have weakened the RSF's combat capabilities and repelled its advances in multiple regions.
-The Sudanese police deployed its Central Reserve Forces in the streets of Khartoum in support of the SAF, claiming to have arrested several hundred RSF fighters.
-The SAF announced it was launching an all-out attack on RSF in Khartoum using air strikes and artillery.
-Air strikes and ground offensives against the RSF over the next few days caused significant damage to infrastructure, but failed to dislodge RSF forces from their positions.
+By the beginning of May, the SAF claimed to have weakened the RSF and repelled it in multiple regions.
+The Sudanese police Central Reserve Forces joined SAF in the streets of Khartoum, claiming to have arrested several hundred RSF fighters.
+SAF announced an all-out attack on RSF in Khartoum using air strikes and artillery.
+Air strikes and ground offensives against RSF over the next few days damaged infrastructure but failed to dislodge RSF forces.

-Following further threats to his life from Hemedti, al-Burhan gave a public video address from his besieged base at the Army Headquarters, vowing to continue fighting.
-On 19 May, al-Burhan officially removed Hemedti as his deputy in the Transitional Sovereignty Council and replaced him with former rebel leader and council member Malik Agar.
+Following further threats from Hemedti, al-Burhan gave a public video address from his besieged headquarters, vowing to continue fighting.
+On 19 May, al-Burhan officially removed Hemedti as his deputy in the Transitional Sovereignty Council, and replaced him with former rebel leader and council member Malik Agar.
 With al-Burhan trapped in Khartoum, Agar became de facto leader of the Sudanese government, assuming responsibility for peace negotiations, international visits and the day-to-day running of the country.

 Treaty of Jeddah

-International attention to the conflict resulted in the United Nations Human Rights Council calling a special session to address the violence, voting to increase monitoring of human rights abuses.
-On 6 May, delegates from the SAF and the RSF met directly for the first time in Jeddah, Saudi Arabia, for what was described by Saudi Arabia and the United States as "pre-negotiation talks".
-After diplomatic lobbying from the Saudis and Americans the warring sides signed the Treaty of Jeddah on 20 May, vowing to ensure the safe passage of civilians, protect relief workers, and prohibit the use of civilians as human shields.
-The agreement did not include a ceasefire, and clashes resumed in Geneina, causing more casualties.
-The United Nations Under-Secretary-General for Humanitarian Affairs Martin Griffiths expressed frustration at the lack of commitment from both sides to end the fighting.
+International attention to the conflict resulted in the United Nations Human Rights Council (UNHRC) voting to increase monitoring of human rights abuses.
+On 6 May, delegates from SAF and RSF met directly for the first time in Jeddah for "pre-negotiation talks" sponsored by Saudi Arabia and the United States.
+The warring sides could not agree on a ceasefire, but signed the Treaty of Jeddah on 20 May, promising safe passage of civilians, protection of relief workers, and prohibition of the use of civilians as human shields.
+Deadly clashes resumed in Geneina, Darfur.
+UN Under-Secretary-General for Humanitarian Affairs Martin Griffiths expressed frustration at the refusal of both sides to end the fighting.

 The situation remained volatile, with both sides trading blame for attacks on churches, hospitals, and embassies.
-Casualties mounted, particularly in Geneina, where Arab militias loyal to the RSF were accused of atrocities against non-Arab residents.
-A temporary ceasefire was signed and faced challenges as fighting persisted in Khartoum, and the agreed-upon ceasefire time saw further violence.
+Casualties mounted, particularly in Geneina, where Arab militias loyal to RSF were accused of atrocities against non-Arabs.
+A temporary ceasefire was signed, but fighting persisted in Khartoum and elsewhere.
 Between 28 and 97 people were reportedly killed by the RSF and Arab militias when they attacked the predominantly Masalit town of Misterei in West Darfur on 28 May.